Module 10.10: FinOps at Enterprise Scale

 Answer: This would be a poor decision if the strategic value or the migration cost of the Azure workloads exceeds the additional EDP discount gained from AWS.

-Consolidating to $7M on AWS might improve your EDP discount from 8% to 10% (saving roughly $140K/year).
+Consolidating to 140K/year).
 However, migrating applications between clouds typically costs hundreds of thousands of dollars in engineering time.
 If the Azure workloads rely heavily on proprietary Azure services (like Cosmos DB or Active Directory), the refactoring effort could far exceed the $140K/year savings.

-Why: The true cost of multi-cloud includes hidden costs like platform team cognitive load and tooling duplication, but the true cost of migration includes massive engineering capital and risk.
-Negotiation leverage alone is rarely enough to justify a migration unless the workloads are entirely cloud-agnostic and the secondary cloud’s footprint is purely accidental.
+Why: The true cost of multi-cloud goes far beyond the monthly compute bill; it includes massive hidden operational costs like platform team cognitive load, security compliance overhead, and tooling duplication.
+Conversely, the true cost of migration involves significant engineering capital, extended project timelines, and considerable operational risk.
+Negotiation leverage alone is rarely enough to justify such a migration unless the workloads are entirely cloud-agnostic and the secondary cloud’s footprint is purely accidental.
+When refactoring proprietary managed services is required, the engineering labor costs will almost always dwarf the marginal gains from a slightly improved EDP discount tier.

 Question 4: Your platform team manages a stable, stateful database cluster on 5 large EC2 instances that will definitely not change instance types for the next 3 years.
 Meanwhile, your Kubernetes node groups constantly scale up and down, cycling through various instance families depending on spot availability and workload demands.
 Should you purchase Savings Plans or Reserved Instances for these workloads?